 The stock repurchase program approved by the Board of Directors of Allscripts Healthcare Solutions, Inc. (the "Board") in April 2011 expired on May 9, 2014.
 No shares were repurchased under this program during the six months ended June 30, 2014 and the year ended December 31, 2013.
+As of the date of this report, there is no current authorization.

 We are currently in the fourth year of a ten-year agreement with Xerox Consultant Services ("Xerox") to provide services to support our remote hosting services for our Sunrise acute care clients.
 We maintain all client relationships and domain expertise with respect to the hosted applications.
 The agreement encompasses our payment to Xerox for certain of our employees to be retained by Xerox from our hosting staff, new remote hosting staff and technology infrastructure, as well as other data center and hosting services, for a base amount of approximately \$50 million per year plus charges for services incremental to the base agreement.
-During the six months ended June 30, 2014, we incurred approximately \$34 million of expenses under this agreement, which are included in cost of revenue in our consolidated statements of operations.
+During the nine months ended September 30, 2014, we incurred approximately \$51 million of expenses under this agreement, which are included in cost of revenue in our consolidated statements of operations.